Deep Unfolding with Approximated Computations for Rapid Optimization: Case Study 1: Hybrid Beamforming

 \subsection{Learned Approximated Optimizer}

-While \ac{pga} can yield suitable hybrid precoders, it is often unsuitable for real-time operation (i.e. within a coherence duration) since $(i)$ it requires multiple iterations to converge; and $(ii)$ each iteration involves heavy computations.
-Specifically, obtaining the gradients in \eqref{eqn:Gradients}, carried out in each iteration, has complexity of~\cite{lavi2023learn}
+While \ac{pga} can yield suitable hybrid precoders, it is often impractical for real-time operation within a channel coherence duration.
+Specifically, the Hybrid Beamforming task is subject to the core limitations of classical iterative methods discussed in Section~\ref{ssec:problem_formulation}; it requires a large number of iterations to converge (\ref{itm:ManyIter}), and suffers from high per-iteration complexity (\ref{itm:ComplexIter}) due to gradient calculations.
+Following~\cite{lavi2023learn}, the computational cost per iteration is given by

-Applying our methodology outlined in Subsection~\ref{subsec:methodology} for tackling \eqref{eqn:main problem} with \ac{pga} leads to \ac{apga}, which occasionally replaces gradient computations with low-complexity approximations, leveraging data and increased parameterization to maintain suitable precoders and preserve the operation of \ac{pga}.
-Accordingly, we first fix the number of iterations to a small integer $K$.
-To also reduce the per-iteration complexity, we introduce the following approximations: \begin{enumerate}[label={\em I\arabic*},series=innovations] \item \textbf{$\frac{\partial{R}}{\partial\myMat{W}_a}$ Approximation} - \ For a subset of iterations, $\mySet{K}_{a}^{\rm approx}$, we replace the gradient in \eqref{eqn:gr_Wa_k_calc}, with a fixed matrix, using $\mathbf{1}_{M\times L}$, i.e., an all-ones $M \times L$ matrix.
+Following the methodology outlined in Subsection~\ref{subsec:methodology}, we propose \ac{apga} to solve \eqref{eqn:main problem}. \ac{apga} leverages data-driven parameterization to replace standard gradient computations with low-complexity approximations, thereby maintaining precoder performance while preserving the iterative structure of \ac{pga}.
+Specifically, we address \ref{itm:ManyIter} by fixing the number of iterations to a small integer $K$.
+Furthermore, to mitigate \ref{itm:ComplexIter}, we reduce the per-iteration complexity by employing the following approximations: \begin{enumerate}[label={\em I\arabic*},series=innovations] \item \textbf{$\frac{\partial{R}}{\partial\myMat{W}_a}$ Approximation} - \ For a subset of iterations, $\mySet{K}_{a}^{\rm approx}$, we replace the gradient in \eqref{eqn:gr_Wa_k_calc}, with a fixed matrix, using $\mathbf{1}_{M\times L}$, i.e., an all-ones $M \times L$ matrix.
 Accordingly, in the $k$th iteration we approximate $\frac{\partial{R}}{\partial\myMat{W}_a}$ as

 {{The all-ones matrix $\mathbf{1}_{M \times L}$ is used as a surrogate gradient direction because it provides a uniform positive update across all entries, and allows expressive learning when combined with element-wise step-sizes (see \ref{innov_stepping_size_matrix} below).
 Thus, it introduces a low-complexity yet trainable update mechanism that maintains flexibility across all dimensions.}} \item \textbf{$\frac{\partial{R}}{\partial\myMat{W}_{d,b}}$ Approximation} - Here, we fix a set of per-band iterations $\mySet{K}_{d,b}^{\rm approx}$ for each $b \in \mySet{B}$.
 For these iterations, \ac{apga} uses the gradient of the previous iteration as a form of momentum.
 Accordingly, in the $k$th iteration we approximate $\frac{\partial{R}}{\partial\myMat{W}_{d,b}}$ as $\frac{\partial \tilde{{R}}_b^{(k)}}{\partial\myMat{W}_{d,b}}$, taken via \eqref{eqn:gr_Wd_k_calc} with